 The Australian Classification of Health Interventions (ACHI) has also been in use since 1998.
 ACHI was based on the Medicare Benefits Schedule (MBS).
 The NCCH developed it with assistance from specialist clinicians, health information managers and clinical coders.

-Since 2007, NCCH has been leading the work within the WHO Family of International Classifications (WHO-FIC) network to develop an International Classification of Health Interventions (ICHI).
+WHO is developing the International Classification of Health Interventions (ICHI).
 ICHI will provide a framework for comparison across countries of intervention practices and frequencies, as well as offering a complete classification for countries that lack their own national classification.

-NCCH is uniquely placed to advise on the application of ICD, ICF and ICHI in activity based funding/casemix environments.
+NCCH is uniquely placed to advise on the application of ICD, ACHI, AR-DRGs, ICF and ICHI in activity based funding/casemix environments.